9-6-pursuit/unit-dsa/intro-to-oop-inheritance/README.md

 - if a player has an Ace and a losing score, change the value of Ace to 11, then check if this is a winning score
 - allow for multiple rounds to be played
 - keep a bankroll, allow players to make bets
-- Use React to build a user interface and allow the game to be played there [very simple version example](https://vigorous-kepler-feaec9.netlify.app)
+- Use React to build a user interface and allow the game to be played there.

 Write down any questions about this model.
 What information is needed?
 What other considerations are there?